FAQ

 What should I pack for Alba in November?

 Try to pack one heavy/warm waterproof jacket, waterproof boots, and layers.
-Northern Italians dress stylishly, and because of the proximity to Milan, there is good shopping in Alba/Asti and in the villages.
-We are going to be walking through cellars and vineyards.
-Having layers means you can pack on the clothes for outdoor weather, and take things off inside where it is warmer.
+Northern Italians dress stylishly, and because of its proximity to Milan, Alba has fantastic clothing shops.
+We are going to be walking through cellars and possibly vineyards.
+All the villages are built on hills, so good walking shoes are a must.
+Pack layers for chilly outdoor weather and possibly warm indoor weather.

 How much luggage should I bring?

-Preferably, pack only a carry-on with an extra backpack inside.
-There is limited room in the van, so trunks for ocean crossings cannot be accommodated.
-Try to make it work with a carry-on or one medium bag, please.
-You will need to be able to carry your bag.
+Preferably, pack only a carry-on with an extra backpack.
+There is limited room in the van or vehicles on the first and last day.
+Trunks for ocean crossings cannot be accommodated.
+Try to make it work with a carry-on or one medium bag between two people, please.
+You will need to be able to carry your bag up stairs in some hotels (France).
 We will not be doing it for you.

 What type of accommodations are we staying in?